-If Historical Figures Were Stocks: A Market Analysis
+If Public Figures Were Stocks: A Reputation Market Analysis

 Wall Street has its sectors.
 The reputation market has its own.
-On JudgeMarket, where historical figures and public personalities trade between 0 and 100 OPS, every figure has a risk profile, a growth trajectory, and a volatility signature -- just like a stock.
+On JudgeMarket, where every public figure — living and historical — trades between 0 and 100 OPS, every figure has a risk profile, a momentum signature, and a volatility curve, just like a stock.

-So we did what any self-respecting analyst would do: we classified the entire market into portfolio categories.
-Whether you're a conservative buy-and-hold type or a degenerate momentum trader, there's a reputation market strategy for you.
+So we did what any self-respecting analyst would do: we classified the roster into portfolio categories.
+Whether you're a conservative buy-and-hold type or a degenerate momentum trader, there's a reputation-market strategy for you.
+The roster covers contemporary politicians and entrepreneurs alongside the canonical historical figures — so the same framework applies whether you're trading Donald Trump or Albert Einstein, Xi Jinping or Cleopatra VII.

 Grab your Bloomberg terminal.
 Open your brokerage app.
 Actually, scratch that -- just open JudgeMarket.
 Let's do this.

 Characteristics: High price, high volume, low volatility.
 These figures have stood the test of time.
-Their legacies are secure.
+Their standing is secure.
 You buy them when you want stability.

 Albert Einstein (Ticker: EINSTEIN)